Class Reunion FAQs

 What is the Alumni Director's role in my reunion?

 The Alumni Director facilitates the relationship between La Salle and the class which is holding a reunion.
-The Alumni Director generates the mailing list and oversees the ticket funds for the reunion.
-In addition, the Alumni Director can help with purchasing, dates to hold the reunion, and locations for your reunion.
+The Alumni Director generates the mailing list and may oversee ticket funds for the reunion.
+In addition, the Alumni Director can help with purchasing, and access to decorations, supplies, and locations for your reunion.

 What supplies are available to those who plan our reunion?

 La Salle has tables, chairs, decorations, a small sound system, and a full kitchen to help support your reunion.

 Who should I contact to kick-off reunion planning for my class?